Leon Cooperman charged with insider trading by SEC

 Cooperman and his firm Omega Advisors were charged with using non-public information he learned from a corporate executive about a 2010 energy deal.

-According to the SEC, Cooperman generated "substantial illicit profits" by purchasing stocks, options and bonds in Atlas Pipeline Partners in advance of the sale of its natural gas processing facility.
+According to the SEC, Cooperman generated "substantial illicit profits" by purchasing stocks, options and bonds in Atlas Pipeline Partners in advance of the company's sale of a natural gas processing facility.

-Atlas stock soared by 31% after the deal was announced publicly eight days after Cooperman learned of it, the SEC complaint says.
+Atlas stock soared by 31% once the deal was announced publicly eight days after Cooperman learned of it, the SEC complaint says.

-Omega, Cooperman's hedge fund, did not immediately respond to a request for comment.

 Andrew Ceresney, director of the SEC's division of enforcement, said Cooperman "took advantage of other investors who did not have this information."